 Ubuntu 22.04 x64 (server edition) operating system and a machine with at least 512 MB of RAM.
 This setup currently costs around $5/month, depending on which provider you choose.
 We recommend you to use a box with 1 GB of RAM which costs around $10/month.

 If you choose Digital Ocean, your machine is called a “droplet” and you must name your droplet the same as its hostname.

 box.occams.info (if Josh used Digital Ocean).

 If you have a choice, choose a location for your machine that is near you — it’ll be faster!
-You also must choose Ubuntu 14.04 x64 and at least 768 MB RAM.
+And if disabling IPv6 is an option, disable it.